goldilocks vpa

 kubectl delete namespace goldilocks

-Remove labels from namespaces:
+Remove labels from namespaces.

 kubectl label namespace <your-namespace> goldilocks.fairwinds.com/enabled-